camunda/camunda/qa/data-generation/README.md

 mvn clean compile exec:java -Dexec.args="--removeDeployments true"
 ```

-* specify process definitions and number of version to deploy (default value includes all of the 20 processes, so an example value is displayed)
+* specify **process definitions** and number of versions to deploy (default value includes all
+of the 25 processes, so an example value is displayed) List comma-separated definitions specifying
-List comma separated definitions specifying the number of versions to deploy after a colon.
-Random number of versions is deployed if the number is not specified explicitly.
+the number of versions to deploy after a colon.
+A random number of versions are deployed if the number
+is not specified explicitly.

 ```
-mvn clean compile exec:java -Dexec.args="--definitions Invoice:10,ChangeContactData:,BookRequest:5"
+mvn clean compile exec:java -Dexec.args="--processDefinitions Invoice:10,ChangeContactData:3,BookRequest:5"
 ```
-Availible processes are:
+Available processes are:
 * BranchAnalysis
 * BookRequest
 * EmbeddedSubprocessRequest
 * MultiInstanceSubprocessRequest
 * HiringProcess
 * ExtendedOrder
-* DmnTable
 * LeadQualification
 * Invoice
 * OrderConfirmation